What is Ursnif malware?

 Ursnif uses COM objects to execute the malware's payload, and usually, it runs multiple iexplorer.exe processes.
 Knowing this information, you can take a look at the process tree after a while during execution and easily determine either sample is Ursnif or not.

 Figure 2: Ursnif process tree

-Being based on the source code of another malware which is already almost a decade old, Ursnif is a prime example of the fact that when it comes to trojans “old”, does not mean ineffective.
+Based on the source code of another malware that is already almost a decade old, Ursnif is a prime example of the fact that “old” does not mean ineffective when it comes to trojans.